 This Level II / III 60 minute class is a led practice.
 This is a courtesy practice open to students who have consistently attended classes at Garden Street Yoga for a minimum of 2 years and who also concurrently attend a weekly 90-minute class.
 No exceptions please.

 Not currently offered.

 This well loved class follows the program of regular classes of the same level but at a slower pace and with a range of modifications to make the poses progressively more accessible.
 Yoga can help reduce stress, improve circulation, build community connections and address challenges that result from chronic health conditions such as arthritis, heart disease, osteoporosis and fibromyalgia.
 Taught by Thine (pronounced Tina) a senior herself, and one of the most talented teachers in the region, who says, “Seniors are much stronger than most people realize.
 They can do anything that younger students do, they just need more time”.

-A unique yoga class for the serious Triathlete who would like to cultivate the edge of faster recovery, enhanced mental focus and fewer injuries.
+A unique yoga class for athletes who would like to cultivate the edge of faster recovery, enhanced mental focus and fewer injuries.
 Not for people looking for ‘athletic’ fast paced, ‘power’ yoga.
-Prerequisites are that you have competed in or be training for a triathlon.
+Open to all levels, including Yoga beginners.

 - Receive guidance and support for navigating the physical and mental challenges that occur during meditation